Sarah Isgur: Career

-Department of Justice
+US Department of Justice

-Isgur was announced as part of Jeff Sessions's attorney general confirmation team in December 2016.
-During an interview with Politico, she praised Trump's selection of Sessions as Attorney General.
+In December 2016, Isgur joined the Trump administration, serving first as part of Trump attorney general appointee Jeff Sessions's confirmation team.
+During an interview with Politico, she praised the selection of Sessions as Attorney General.
 Isgur began working with Sessions prior to his confirmation hearing and was his spokesperson throughout the confirmation process.
 She also ran Sessions through mock confirmation hearings.

-Following the announcement of Jeff Sessions as attorney general, Isgur became spokeswoman for the Department of Justice from March 2017 onwards.
-As a critic of Trump's campaign for presidency, Isgur had to overcome hesitancy from the President before working in the DOJ.
+Following the announcement of Jeff Sessions as attorney general, Isgur became spokeswoman for the U.S. Department of Justice in March 2017.
+As a critic of Trump's campaign for presidency, Isgur had to overcome hesitancy from the president before working in the DOJ.
 While at the DOJ, she worked as the Director of the Office of Public Affairs.
-During the Mueller Investigation she served as senior counsel to the Deputy Attorney General, Rod Rosenstein.
+During the Mueller Investigation, she served as senior counsel to the Deputy Attorney General, Rod Rosenstein.
+The White House tried to fire Isgur for her role in the Mueller Investigation.
+After Trump removed Attorney General Jeff Sessions, Isgur was fired.

 While at the Department of Justice, Isgur dealt with a number of different immigration-related proposals from the Trump administration.
 This began with the criticism of the Deferred Action for Childhood Arrivals program, which was initially created by the Obama administration.
-After President Trump issued Executive Order 13769, commonly referred to as "Trump's travel ban", Isgur was quoted on numerous occasions regarding the legal fallout in the weeks following the executive order.
-Isgur stated on March 24, 2017, that "the President's executive order falls well within his authority to safeguard the nation's security."
-Isgur defended the Trump administration's family separation policy.
+After President Trump issued Executive Order 13769, commonly referred to as "The Muslim Ban", Isgur was quoted on numerous occasions regarding the legal fallout in the weeks following the executive order.
+On March 24, 2017, Isgur said, "the President's executive order falls well within his authority to safeguard the nation's security."
 She also worked on additional issues impacting President Trump, including his claim that President Barack Obama wiretapped Trump Tower in the run-up to the 2016 election.

+NPR/KCRW

+Isgur used to be a regular presenter on KCRW's weekly politics show and podcast, Left, Right & Center.